Syberg's Family of Restaurants hosting 'Dine Out for Officer Langsdorf' Tuesday

-ST. LOUIS (KMOV.com) – Local restaurants are coming together to host a “Dine Out for Officer Langsdorf” Tuesday.
+Now, several area businesses are coming together to support Langsdorf's family with a dine-in event Tuesday.

-All Syberg’s Family of Restaurants, including Helen Fitzgerald’s Irish Grill & Pub and Twisted Tree Steakhouse, will be donating proceeds to the fallen officer’s family from 11 a.m. to 11 p.m. on July 2.
+READ: Hundreds gather at Cathedral Basilica to pay final respects to Ofc.
+Langsdorf

-Officer Langsdorf was shot and killed while responding to a call for a man attempting to cash a bad check inside a Wellston market, according to police.
+All nine Syberg's restaurants are hosting an event to raise money for officer's family, including Helen Fitzgerald's and Twisted Tree Steakhouse.
+The restaurants will be accepting donations from 11 a.m. to 11 p.m.

 Click here for more information regarding Tuesday's fundraiser.